payex-dev/developer.swedbankpay.com/payments/mobile-pay/index.md

 * Finally you need to make a `GET` request towards Swedbank Pay with the `paymentID` received in the first step, which will return the purchase result.

+![Payex payment menu][paymentMethodsScreenshot]
 ## API requests

 The API requests depend on the payment instrument you are using when implementing the Payment Link scenario, see [purchase flow](#purchase-flow).
 One-phase payment metods will not implement capture, cancellation or reversal.
 The options you can choose from when creating a payment with key operation set to Value Purchase are listed below.

-### Type of authorization (Intent)
+## Intent

+The intent of the payment identifies how and when the charge will be effectuated.
+This determines the type of transaction used during the payment process.

 **Authorization (two-phase)**: The intent of a MobilePay purchase is always `Authorization`.
 The amount will be reserved but not charged.
 You will later (i.e. if a physical product, when you are ready to ship the purchased products) have to make a [Capture][mobilepay-capture] or [Cancel][mobilepay-cancel] request.

-## Screenshots

-When clicking the payment link, the consumer will be directed to a payment page, similar to the examples below, where payment information can be entered.

-![Payex payment menu][paymentMethodsScreenshot]

 ## Purchase flow